ladnishad/ThatsMyPlane-backend/README.md

 # TrackMyFlights-backend
-Backend for the TrackMyFlights app
+Backend for the TrackMyFlights app repository

+Project name: thatsmyplane
+Project details: Social media for aviation enthusiasts Key feature: Add your flight details to the app and the app will notify you whenever you fly on the same aircraft

 Data Sources: